brimdata/zed/zst/README.md

-Since this data structure is relatively small compared to all of the columnar data in the zst object, it will typically fit comfortably in memory and it can be very fast to scan the xentire reassembly structure for any purpose.
+Since this data structure is relatively small compared to all of the columnar data in the zst object, it will typically fit comfortably in memory and it can be very fast to scan the entire reassembly structure for any purpose.

 > For example, for a given query, a "scan planner" could traverse all the
 > reassembly records to figure out which segments will be needed, then construct